-- Documentation: Physicians need to document the sinus they have entered or exited thereby allowing the coders to code appropriately.
-Codes also differ for diagnostic as well as surgical nasal/sinus endoscopy procedures hence the need for precise documentation.
-Sometimes, coders tend to get confused while coding for maxillary anatomies.
-For the same, physicians must include/exclude the word ’tissue’ for the maxillary sinus (Tissue includes polyps, fungus ball, mucocele etc.).
 The physician must hence remove tissue from inside the maxillary sinus, not around its opening.
 Further, while coding for ostium balloon dilation codes, coders need to look for terms such as ‘dilation’ or ‘displacement.’
 For endoscopic sinus surgery, the physician must document as per soft tissue and/or bone removal, not displacement or dilation.
-If a physician performs a balloon dilation, soft tissue and/or bone removal, coders must report only endoscopic sinus surgery code, not both.
+If a physician performs a balloon dilation, soft tissue, and/or bone removal, coders must report only endoscopic sinus surgery code, not both.

-- Edits: Medical claim edits are vital.
+Medical claim edits are vital.
 As payers change, healthcare providers must write the edits in patient accounting or claim management software.
-Further, modifiers must be applied in edits and in clinician’s workflow and moved towards adjudication to obtain clean claims rate.
+Further, modifiers must be applied in edits and in the clinician’s workflow and moved towards adjudication to obtain a clean claim rate.

-- Denials: Denials can cause a huge drop in revenues.
+Denials can cause a huge drop in revenues.
 Missed documentation or coding errors lead to denials.
-The cause of denials must be known quickly in case of rejections and tackled with quickly.
+The cause of denials must be known quickly in case of rejections and tackled quickly.
 It is significant that the claim appeal then must be filed at the earliest possible.